bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 Narrative time in aspirant involves characters in a place of interest doing activities, exploring, and progressing the story directly.
 The passage of narrative time can be a bit more ambiguous compared with combat.
 There aren’t rules for narrative time, this is when characters will be directing the focus and the story themselves.

 ### Travelling
 Travelling in Aspirant can take long amounts of time.
 Travelling at its simplest level involves knowing the direction or location of something and then travelling towards it.
-Travel will usually take a number of days, each day:
+Travel will usually take a number of days.

+#### Travel Segment
+For simplicity travel is split into:
+* 5 day segments:
+* Or a partial segment on arriving at a destination:

+At the end of each segment:
-- characters will need to feed themselves (rations tend to cost 1 silver/day)
+- characters will need to pay for the food they used (rations tend to cost 1 silver/day)
 - horses will in most situations be able to feed themselves but otherwise also need 1 silver worth of food per day
 - A full day of travel is considered 8 hours of continual travel, this gives the horses and characters ample time to rest
-- Characters at the end of the day of travel all get to perform an [Evening Activity](#Evening%20Activity).
+- Characters at the end of each travel segment get to perform an [Evening Activity](#Evening%20Activity).

-- Characters can travel 12 hours (1.5 days) if they push themselves.
-When you do this, you don’t get an evening activity.
+#### Travel Encounter
 During travel, characters may encounter other travellers, enemies or a point of interest.
 These will be handled by the GM and should lend to the danger and intrigue of the surrounding world.
-Generally, the world is sparse and most characters should only have 1 travel encounter per day.
+Generally, the world is sparse and most characters should only have 1 travel encounter per [Travel Segment](#Travel%20Segment), though in very dense or dangerous areas the GM can roll for more.
 If your players were attacked by wolves a number of times travelling through a forest instead, that should be handled as one extended narrative / combat scene where they realize they’ve entered dangerous territory and need to navigate out of it.

+#### Ambush Encounter
+Similarly, during travel the party may be ambushed while camping.
+These should be high stakes encounters that put the players in danger.
+Generally danger isn't lurking around every corner and the characters should only have 1 ambush encounter per [Travel Segment](#Travel%20Segment).

 ---

 ### Evening Activity
-These are actions that a character could do to wind down in the evening before bed.
+These are actions that a character could do to wind down in the evening before preparing for the next leg of a journey, or before arriving somewhere important.
 All characters have access to a number of these, others can be gained with [Training](Character-Development#Training).
 #### Good Nights Rest
 +1 to a single skill test the next day, declared before rolling.
 #### Half Work